gad-lang/gad/docs/builtins.md

 **Return Value**

-> array of char values or undefined
+> array of char values or nil

 **Runtime Errors**